iron-fish/ironfish/tools/Docker.md

 Double-check the new version after updating.

-**Note**: that will not affect the node data directory, please refer the Release Notes to check if you need to run `ironfish reset` or do any other changes on your local data.
+**Note**: that will not affect the node data directory, please read the Release Notes to check if you need to run `ironfish reset` or do any other changes on your local data.

 ## Developer config